Are they being sarcastic?

 Implementation of the idea on cAInvas — here!

 This dataset is collected from two news websites.
-The Onion aims at producing sarcastic versions of current events and the headlines from News in Brief and News in Photos categories (which are sarcastic) were collected.
+The Onion aims at producing sarcastic versions of current events and the headlines from the News in Brief and News in Photos categories (which are sarcastic) were collected.
 Also, real (and non-sarcastic) news headlines were collected from HuffPost.

 Looking into the distribution of class values —